sherlockholmestech/sherlockholmestech.github.io/src/content/posts/ctfs/blahajctf-2025-finals-writeups.md

 ![ghidra interface](/images/ctf/blahaj_ghidra4.png)

 `66 65 74 63 68 62 6f 6c 74 63 75 74 74 65 72 73`...
 Hmm...
 Sounds like "fetchboltcutters"!
 Could the ciphertext be located between the key and the filename?
 After all, it cant be assembly, since it is gibberish.
-Using Claude, we whip up a python script to decode the data between the key and filename:
+With the aid of Claude, we whip up a python script to decode the data between the key and filename:

 ```python
 RC4_KEY = b"fetchboltcutters"